PeterStrick/ViVeTool-GUI/README.md

 - [x] Publish and upload release
 - [x] Add About Dialog and Usage Help
 - [x] Fix countless of spelling mistakes and code smells
+- [ ] Polish the Source Code and add Updating Functionality incase I ever decide to update the GUI or if ViVe gets updated